getodk/docs/docs/tutorial-shared-choices.rst

 Create a form to add sites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Making changes to an Entity List in Central is convenient but it requires full access to a project through the Central website which is not always appropriate.
-Another downside is that there is no validation on values that have been entered.
+Making changes to an Entity List in Central is convenient, but it requires project manager access, which is not always appropriate to grant.
+Another downside is that it does no validation on values that have been entered.

-To provide a more structured way to add Entities which can be made available to anyone who can access a form, not just Central administrators, you can create an Entity creation form:
+To let more people add Entities without giving them Central project manager access, use a form that creates Entities:

 #.
 Make a copy of :ref:`the XLSForm template <xlsform-template>`, name the file ``Add site``, and open it in spreadsheet software of your choice.
 #.
 On the ``settings`` sheet, set the form title to ``Add site`` and the form id to ``add_site``.